miskcoo/almssn/README.md

 Then, you can run `RunCM.m`, `RunSPCA.m` or `RunOrtho.m`.

+_Important note_: this is a research software.
+It is not intended nor designed to be a general purpose software at the moment.

 ## Files

 Our codes are in the directory `almssn`.
 They depend on two manifold optimization libraries [1, 2]: